RohlAxelSkaara/TRAJ-SOLUTIONS/README.md

 *
 ### Design
 As mentioned in the introduction we have a goal of "creating a diverse and easy-to-use solution, no matter the users experience with computers and computersystems".
-With this in mind, our designteam had to incorporate designelemts, with made it both easy to use for beginners, and usefull for the professionals.
+With this in mind, our designteam had to incorporate designelemts, which makes it both easy to use for beginners, and usefull for the professionals.

 ### Credits